Maeeen/ma1-ml-proj2/README.md

 # Project Road Segmentation

+## Project architecture

+The project is organized as follows:
-The main part is inside the `main.ipynb` notebook.
+* The main part is inside the `main.ipynb` notebook.
+* Content of the project is in the `src/road_segmentation` folder.
+  * `models` contains the different models used.
+  * `utils` contains the different utilities used.
+  * `root` of `src/road_segmentation` contains diverse functions.

-## Submissions
+## Submissions and pre-trained models

 About the submissions, see the `submissions/README.md` file.
-You will find pre-trained models.
+Here lies as well pre-trained models.

 ## Setting up the environment

 First, make sure to clone the repository and to place you on the `main` branch.

-## Conda
+### Conda

 Dependencies can be managed by conda in the following way.
 This ensures reproducibility of the environment at the libraries level.